Lum (Urusei Yatsura)

-Lum the Invader Girl (/lʌm/), known in Japan simply as Lum (ラム, Ramu), is a fictional character and the female protagonist of Rumiko Takahashi's manga series Urusei Yatsura.
+Lum the Invader Girl (/lʌm/), known in Japan simply as Lum (ラム, Ramu), and sometimes known as Lum Invader, is a fictional character and the female protagonist of Rumiko Takahashi's manga series Urusei Yatsura.
 She is often believed to be the main protagonist of the series due to her iconic status.
 However, Takahashi has stated that Ataru Moroboshi is the main character.

 She is named Lamu in Animax's English-language dub of the series, and in the Italian and French anime dubs as well; however she is still called "Lum" in the Spanish anime dub.
 Her name is thought to come from popular 1970s swimsuit model Agnes Lum, as well as Rumiko Takahashi's nickname of "Rum" or "Lum" (from the interchangeable sound of the Rs and Ls in Japanese).

 Lum is considered a magical girlfriend, though significantly different from others such as Belldandy of Oh!
 My Goddess and Ai of Video Girl Ai.
 While the latter two are openly considered "ideal" women by the protagonists of their respective series, Ataru often indicates publicly that Lum is the opposite of ideal.